With proper upkeep and weather conditions, your standard rubber commercial roof will last 40 to 50 years.

 Roof Cleaning

-The first step is to make sure the roof is prepared.
-This means that you need to clean the roof.
-Any debris or dust that remains could potentially weaken the adhesive of the membrane.
 The whole point of the EPDM membrane is that it needs to be able to stick to the roof’s surface.

 Gutter Inspection

-The next step is to inspect areas of your roof with a gutter.
-You may need to install a batten to extend your roof towards the gutter in these spaces.
-This will direct rainwater drips to the gutter instead of behind the gutter; this prevents damage to the supporting wall and fasteners that are underneath the gutter itself.
+This will direct rainwater drips to the gutter instead of behind it, preventing damage to the supporting wall and fasteners underneath the gutter itself.

 Secure Flashing

-Make certain that you prepare the areas of your wall that would accept flashing – this redirects moisture from the wall towards the rubber membrane – and remove any excess brick mortar using something like a mortar chisel.
-This will ensure that the flashings attach properly.
+Make certain that you prepare the areas of your wall that would accept flashing—this redirects moisture from the wall towards the rubber membrane—and remove any excess brick mortar using a mortar chisel.

 Apply Rubber